anuj-thakur-513/URL-Shortener/README.md

 | `shortId`      | `string` | **Required**. generated shortId |
 | `user_id`      | `objectId` | **Required**. user id sent from auth middleware using cookies |

+## Find this project useful ? ❤️
+Support it by clicking the 🌟 button on the upper right of this page. ❤️

 ## Tech Stack
 Node.js